pwnpanda/RR/README.md

  - [x] Error checks for logging and debugging
  - [x] Optimized for multi-threading where possible using [Interlace](https://github.com/codingo/Interlace)
  - [ ] Rewrite LazyRecon for Interlace and debugging!
+ - [ ] Support recursion over subdomains
+ - [ ] Move functions from scan.sh to this script for recursiveness
  - [ ] Add checking for SQLI automatically
  - [ ] Add checking for request smuggling automatically